GokuMohandas/Made-With-ML/CODE_OF_CONDUCT.md

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting practicalAI at contact@practicalai.me .
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting Made With ML at hello@madewithml.com .
 All complaints will be reviewed and investigated and will result in a response that is deemed necessary and appropriate to the circumstances.
 The project team is obligated to maintain confidentiality with regard to the reporter of an incident.